Optum360 Rated #1 Revenue Cycle Solutions for Sixth Year: Best in Coding, RCM Tech & Outsourcing Services, Black Book Survey

 Since 2009, Black Book™ has polled the vendor satisfaction across the healthcare, medical and insurance industries in the software/technology and managed services sectors around the globe.
 Black Book expanded its survey prowess and reputation of independent, unbiased crowd-sourced surveying to IT and health records professionals, physician practice administrators, nurses, financial leaders, executives and hospital information technology managers.
 Nearly 5,000 users participated in the 2019 polls of RCM client experience in a sweeping nine-month set including eight separate studies.
 Additionally, 1,304 respondents that have not yet fully implemented or optimally using RCM outsourcing or technology provided insight on budgeting, adoption plans, factors driving RCM decisions and vendor awareness.
 242 hospitals, inpatient organizations, and IDNs and 2,026 representatives of physician practices, groups and clinics, affiliated with hospital system ownership also participated.

-Black Book Research
+Black Book Market Research